N-Wouda/Euro-NeurIPS-2022/README.md

 - Improved parent selection for crossover by focussing on the diversity of both parents
 - Simplified solution state
 - Removed many ineffective parameters and constructive heuristics
-- Any much more!
+- And more!

-Finally, we tuned the remaining parameters in a large-scale numerical experiment.

-The dynamic strategy we use (`rollout`) is based on simulating multiple scenarios ahead.
+Our dynamic strategy (`rollout`) is based simulating requests from future epochs.
-We solve these simulated scenarios quickly using the static solver (in a few hundred milliseconds).
+In each epoch, we simulate multiple scenarios and quickly solve the resulting simulation instances using the static solver (in a few hundred milliseconds).
-We use the simulation solutions to determine which individuals to postpone in each epoch, and which to dispatch.
+We use the simulation solutions to determine which requests to postpone, and which to dispatch.
+In particular, we postpone a request if it was infrequently paired with must-dispatch requests, otherwise we dispatch it.
-After having identified which individuals to dispatch, we solve the resulting epoch instance, again using the static solver.
+We then solve the resulting dispatch instance, again using the static solver.
+We also:
+- Apply the rollout strategy in a recursive fashion
+- Use epoch-specific thresholds to determine which requests to postpone
+- Postpone routes from dispatch solutions if they do not contain any must-dispatch requests
+- And more!

+Finally, we tuned the static and dynamic parameters in several large-scale numerical experiments.

 ## How to use